Zum Inhalt springen

 to the moon

-From a chemical point of view, almost all of the mineral deposits on the moon that are of human interest can also be found on Earth and are already being used in industrial processes.
-Following this analogy, Wenzel explored the geological aftermath of local mining, incorporating it into a voyage to the moon that depicts the devastation of a landscape, the loss of a companion, and the disruption of a vision.
+From a chemical perspective, nearly all of the mineral deposits on the Moon that are of interest to humans can also be found on Earth and are already being utilized in industrial processes.
+Building on this analogy, Wenzel explores the geological aftermath of local mining, incorporating it into a lunar journey that portrays the devastation of a landscape, the loss of a companion, and the disruption of a vision.

 The project was funded by the Graduate Grant from the State of Saxony-Anhalt.